OpenEthicsAI/OETP/docs/rfc/oetp-protocol.md

 ### 3.10.
 Auditor

-A third-party legal person, trusted to perform Verification checks and to issue Verification Proofs.
+A third-party legal person trusted to perform Verification checks and to issue Verification Proofs.

 ### 3.11.
 Auditing software

-An automated software-based tools authorized to perform Verification checks and to issue Verification Proofs.
+An automated software-based tool authorized to perform Verification checks and to issue Verification Proofs.

 ### 3.12.
 Verification